Search

 Time: 4:00-5:00 PM

-J Stixx
+J Syuxx

 Welcome to J Stixx, where young musicians embark on an exciting journey into the world of percussion!
 Our program offers an engaging and educational experience designed specifically for children.